-Related parties are persons or entities that are related to the Fund as defined by AASB 124 Related Party Disclosures.
-These include Directors and other key management personnel of the responsible entity and their close family members and any entities they control.
+Related include Directors and other key management personnel of the responsible entity and their close family members and any entities they control.
 They also include any associated entities of the responsible entities, such as entities that are also controlled by the parent entity of the responsible entity Cromwell Corporation Limited.